KelSolaar/sIBL_GUI/support/documentation/help/sIBL_GUI_Manual.rst

 Why an external application instead of directly using scripting possibilities of the 3d package itself?
 There are advantages and issues with both methods.

-With an external application, “.Ibl” files format parsing, Collections management and database inspection are handled by that application, you write that Framework once and then you can reuse it for other 3d packages.
+With an external application, *.Ibl* files format parsing, Collections management and database inspection are handled by that application, you write that Framework once and then you can reuse it for other 3d packages.

 The bridge between *sIBL_GUI* and the 3d package is done through Templates that output simple loader scripts.
 That’s one of *sIBL_GUI* strength: It only took a few hours to convert the Autodesk Softimage Mental Ray Template into an Autodesk Maya Mental Ray one.
 Scripting a native tool with a good interface offering same functionalities as *sIBL_GUI* would have taken days if not weeks.